-Anne Bradstreet was born in 1612 in Northampton shire, England.
+Anne Bradstreet was born in 1612 in Northampton Shire, England.
 Anne, along with her husband and parents, emigrated to America with a Puritan group.
 They settled in Massachusetts.
-She became one of the first poets to write English verse in the American colonies.
+She became one of the first poets to write English verses in the American colonies.
 However, the idea of the women writer was not popular at this time.
-It was then the quite rare and uncommon thing to find a woman writing poems or essays.
+It was then quite rare and uncommon to find a woman writing poems or essays.
 She was also a daughter of a Puritan called Thomas Dudley.

 The Flesh And The Spirit: Setting